styxgrrrl/disco/README.md

 - http://localhost:8083/v1/did/getProfileViaDid/did:3:kjzl6cwe1jw1466t7qwr0yk4jscjqhy4y7iq7z3om5hyx7dd6xc71yr751vwunw
 - http://localhost:8083/v1/did/getAllProfiles

-There are two stubbed out API endpoints in [`DidController`](packages/backend/src/controllers/DidController.ts), `registerDid` and `getAllProfiles`.
+There are two stubbed out API endpoints in [`DidController`](packages/backend/src/controllers/DidController.ts): `registerDid` and `getAllProfiles`.
 You will be implementing these endpoints using the [`DidService`](packages/backend/src/services/DidService.ts) ORM and the [`getProfileFromCeramic`](packages/backend/src/common/ceramic-util.ts) helper.

-You can see other endpoints in `DidController` for example calls that use `DidService` and `getProfileFromCeramic`.
+You can look at other endpoints in `DidController` to see example calls that use `DidService` and `getProfileFromCeramic`.

 ## Instructions

-The exercise is complete when the following UX flow is functional:
+The exercise is complete when the following UX flow is functional.

-1. Navigate to the ProfileEdit component in Storybook, log in with MetaMask, and save profile data
+1. Navigate to the ProfileEdit component in Storybook, log in with MetaMask, and save some profile data
-2. Add a new account to your MetaMask if you don't already have more than 1
+2. Add a new account to your MetaMask if you don't already have more than one
-  - To do this: open the extension, click the colorful icon in the top right, click "+ Create Account"
+    - To do this, open the extension, click the colorful icon in the top right, click "+ Create Account"
 3. Repeat step #1 with your new MetaMask account and different profile data
-  - You can do this in an incognito window (to do this in Chrome you will have to your extensions, select MetaMask, and check "Allow in Incognito") or by refreshing Storybook, opening MetaMask, and connecting to your other account
+    - You can do this in an incognito window (to do this in Chrome you will have to go to your extensions, select MetaMask, and check "Allow in Incognito") or by refreshing Storybook, opening MetaMask, and connecting to your other account
-4. Navigate to the ProfilesList component in Storybook, and the profiles you created in steps #1 and #3 should be visible
+4. Navigate to the ProfilesList component in Storybook, and, once you have completed this exercise, the profiles you created in steps #1 and #3 should be visible

 There are multiple ways to architect this.
 On the frontend it will involve:

-- Register the user's DID to the API from the [`ProfileEdit`](packages/frontend/src/components/profiles/ProfileEdit.tsx) component
+- Registering the user's DID to the API from the [`ProfileEdit`](packages/frontend/src/components/profile/ProfileEdit.tsx) component
-- Fetch from the API in the [`ProfilesList`](packages/frontend/src/components/profiles/ProfilesList.tsx) component and display them all using the [`ProfileView`](packages/frontend/src/components/profiles/ProfileView.tsx) or [`ProfileLoader`](packages/frontend/src/components/profiles/ProfileLoader.tsx) components
+- Fetching from the API in the [`ProfilesList`](packages/frontend/src/components/profile/ProfilesList.tsx) component and displaying profiles using the [`ProfileView`](packages/frontend/src/components/profile/ProfileView.tsx) or [`ProfileLoader`](packages/frontend/src/components/profile/ProfileLoader.tsx) components

 On the backend it will involve using and implementing some combination of the following endpoints in [`DidController`](packages/backend/src/controllers/DidController.ts):